orsonteodoro/gcf2/README.md

 variable in the first `emerge -ev @world` pass for your own personal configuration and set of packages.
 Then, disable the flag in subsequent `emerge -ev @world` passes.

+Setting GCF_CFI_DEBUG may help but expect random unannounced runtime feature breakage as a result of enabling CFI.
+You may need to disable CFI schemes or completely disable CFI to fix these types of bugs.

 `ccache` is recommended to speed up rollbacks for packages that normally take hours to be restored back in minutes.
 Details are covered in the